 Click play to listen to this article.

-So here’s the deal: A healthy relationship entails several elements: efficient communication, sturdy boundaries, solid compatibility, a sound understanding of love, secure attachment styles, and, most importantly, mutual respect, trust, and affection.
+A healthy relationship with your ex (or anyone) requires several critical elements: efficient communication, sturdy boundaries, solid compatibility, a sound understanding of love, attachment styles, and — most importantly — mutual respect, trust, and affection.

 Trust